Through the wine region of Franconia – along the Main in a camper van

 Enjoy in Schweinfurt

 Franconia is a pleasure region.
 We can see this at our dinner in the Neue Schranne in Schweinfurt.
 However, we are not yet in the Franconian wine region.
 This is demonstrated to us in the restaurant with a beer tasting.
 However, our thirst is not enough to taste more than a Bamberg Schlenkerla and a special smoked beer - my favorite.
 Anyone who wants to take part in a big summer beer tasting in the Neue Schranne should definitely bring enough hunger and thirst with them.
-There is a menu of lard bread or Rhön trout fillet, a Franconian one Brotzeitteller, a Lichtenfelser Krustenstück with dark beer sauce, Bavarian cabbage and dumplings, gnats and various types of soft cheeses with fig mustard and bread, six beers to taste.
+There is a menu of lard bread or Rhön trout fillet, a Franconian one Brotzeitteller, a piece of Lichtenfels crust with dark beer sauce, Bavarian cabbage and dumplings, gusset and various types of soft cheese with fig mustard and bread, six types of beer to try.
+The selection of Franconian specialties is big.

 I'm curious and try the beef roulade with savoy cabbage and dumplings instead.
 This I know otherwise only with red cabbage.
 Since nobody in the restaurant can tell me whether this is a Franconian specialty, I turn with my question to a Facebook group whose members are francs in the hope of getting an answer from them.

 What I did not expect, however, is the discussion that developed from my question.
 In the meantime - four days after my question - I have received 71 answers.
 Some love roulades with savoy cabbage - perhaps served in a small bowl, so that there is no “man”.
 Instead, the others only eat the beef roulade with red cabbage (never "blue cabbage").
 Others insist that there are no dumplings in Franconia, only dumplings.
 A real discussion of principles that has arisen from it.

 Enjoyment is definitely taken seriously in Franconia!
 However, I got the probably correct answer from one of my Google+ friends.
 In the vicinity of Bamberg particularly good savoy cabbage is grown and served with all kinds of meat dishes.

 Wipfeld in the Franconian wine region